 5 Engineering Applications

-To meet the increasingly demanding needs for advanced space technologies and space structure recycling, we proposed a design approach for deployable structures which could be folded and deployed repeatedly.
+We proposed a design approach for deployable structures which could be folded and deployed repeatedly.
 Based on Sarrus linkage, a morphing wing for airplane was designed.
 The wing realised an extension ratio of 30%, and was able to change its shape in response to different environments to achieve optimal aerodynamic performance.
 In addition, a large deployable arch was designed.
 It had a large deployment/folding ratio and could be rapidly deployed, which fitted the needs of engineering applications for maneuverability and rapid response.

 Large deployable structure Plane with morphing wings